paperless-ngx/paperless-ngx/docs/development.md

 - `feature-X` contain bigger changes that will be in some release, but not necessarily the next one.

-When making functional changes to paperless, _always_ make your changes on the `dev` branch.
+When making functional changes to Paperless-ngx, _always_ make your changes on the `dev` branch.

 Apart from that, the folder structure is as follows: